PSIHR/vapebacken45/replit.md

   - Issue: Bot showed different categories on repeated commands due to accessing different DB files
 - **2025-11-02**: Redesigned navigation with category-first approach
   - Created new Home page (Home.jsx) displaying category cards with images and names
-  - Added quick links to Telegram channel (t.me/vapplugg) and reviews (t.me/vapepluggcommunity) at top of Home page
+  - Added quick links to Telegram channel and community chat at top of Home page (updated during rebrand)
   - Catalog page (Catalog.jsx) now shows products of selected category with "Back to categories" button
   - Implemented category filtering: users select category → see only that category's products
   - Updated routing: / (Home with categories), /catalog (all products), /catalog/:categoryId (category products)